 We both leaned against the fence.
 The horse shook its head and snorted.

-Isabelle smiled and touched my cheek.
+Isabelle smiled, touching my cheek.
 She ran her fingers through my brown hair.
 “I know.”

 We looked into each other’s eyes.